 The noodles were springy yet with a soft bite, and didn’t have that strong alkaline taste.

-To be honest, the thin char siew (that sometimes borders on tasting card-boardy) and pretty-average wantons were nothing to shout about.
+The thin char siew (that sometimes borders on tasting card-boardy) and pretty-average wantons were nothing to shout about.
 BUT the overall combination was sumptuously addictive.

 If you are completely new to the noodles, you may wonder what the fuss is about – especially the extremely long queue.
 But to many, this is part of their growing up years.
 Kok Kee Wanton Noodle (Foch Road)